GGAUSI/MUBAS_IT_KNIGHTS/README.md

 # MUBAS_IT_KNIGHTS
-A generative AI chatbot

 # Your Project Name
+FDH smartBOT

 This repository contains the source code and data for our project.
 It's organized into several folders:

+## smartbot folder
+contains all the project files

+## login folder
+contains login files and its the very first folder that is accessed before everything else index.php file is found inside this folder, open this file to access the rest of the system

-## Backend
+## chat folder

-The `backend` folder contains PHP scripts that power the server-side logic of our application.

-## Data for Training Model

-In the `data-for-training-model` folder, you'll find a spreadsheet containing the training data used to develop and train our machine learning model.
+contains files that ensures interactivity between the customer and the smart chatBOT

 ## Database